PTE-Score-Analysis/serverless-api/pte-api/README.md

 The build process involves compiling the TypeScript code and preparing the Lambda function for local testing.
 The steps are as follows:

+## !!!
+Make sure you have docker installed as api-gate-way will need Docker and the lambdas will be compiled to docker.
+[Download Docker Here](https://www.docker.com/products/docker-desktop/)

 1. **Compile TypeScript Code**
    - Run the following command to compile the TypeScript code into JavaScript:
      ```